Dylmoco/smoothr/storefronts/platforms/README.md

 ## forceStripeIframeStyle helper

 The checkout adapter exposes `forceStripeIframeStyle()`, which runs automatically right after `.mount()` on each Stripe card field.
-It fixes the notorious “1px iframe bug” that can appear in flexbox layouts by forcing the Stripe Elements iframe to remain at `100%` width.
+It fixes the notorious “1px iframe bug” that can appear in flexbox layouts by forcing the Stripe Elements iframe to remain at `100%` width and height.
+The helper also mirrors any `height`, `min-height` and `max-height` values from your Webflow placeholder divs onto the iframe.
 Stripe Elements automatically inherit font and color styles from their container, so extra CSS is rarely needed.